UBERLULU/MethodCompare/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of MethodCompare is to is to implement the methodology reported in the two papers : “Effective plots to assess bias and precision in method comparison studies” (P. Taffé) published in *Statistical Methods in Medical Research* (2018; 27:1650-1660), “Assessing bias, precision, and agreement in method comparison studies” (P. Taffé) published in *Statistical Methods in Medical Research* (2020; 29:778-796).
+The goal of MethodCompare is to implement the methodology reported in the two papers : “Effective plots to assess bias and precision in method comparison studies” (P. Taffé) published in *Statistical Methods in Medical Research* (2018; 27:1650-1660), “Assessing bias, precision, and agreement in method comparison studies” (P. Taffé) published in *Statistical Methods in Medical Research* (2020; 29:778-796).
 The package will generate graphs (the bias, total bias, precision, comparison, agreement without and after recalibration, percentage of